 Courses Offered by IIMs in 2020 after CAT

-The following are the courses offered at prestigious IIMs to the candidates who qualify CAT with flying colours.
+The following are the courses offered at prestigious IIMs to the candidates who qualify CAT with flying colors.

 |IIM Ahmedabad||PGP, PGP-FABM, PGP|